Momo420/AERO-Discordbot/README.md

 # AERO-Discordbot
-My first Discord Bot called AERO with a couple of commands like ;;ping
+My first Discord Bot made with .NETCore 2 called AERO with a couple of commands like ;;ping

 The bot consists of a CommandHandler and a Module for simple textbased commands

+You can use the code of this bot for your own projects